 Please click here to download the department scholarships application form.

 Deadlines.
 Applications for undergraduate scholarships are due March 1 and October 1.
-Applications for incoming student scholarships are due March 31.

 Required information.
 All applicants should return their completed scholarship application form, along with a short essay (2 pages maximum) and current transcripts (unofficial copies are acceptable) to: